 All of this is done with our three core Christian Values at the heart of everything: courage, compassion and wisdom.
 Courage never to give up and to persevere even when the learning is challenging; compassion to help create a shared understanding of how to treat each other both inside and outside of the classroom and to appreciate that we all learn in different ways and at different paces; and wisdom to learn from our successes and our mistakes to help us make even wiser choices the next time.

-At St John’s Walham Green, we aim to create a community of readers with the skills to become independent readers, thinkers, and learners both inside and outside the classroom.
+At St John’s Walham Green, we aim to create a community of independent readers with the skills to become critical thinkers, and learners both inside and outside the classroom.
 We aim to inspire children with a lifelong love of books and reading, because we understand the central importance of literacy to children’s holistic wellbeing and academic success.
+Through Early Years and Key Stage one, we prioritise the teaching of phonics to ensure all pupils can decode text to read with confidence and fluency.

-Our curriculum aims to deliver an equal balance between teaching reading skills and reading strategies in line with the National Curriculum, with the ultimate goal of children gaining increasingly complex comprehension of a text.
-In developing reading for comprehension, our curriculum seeks to expose children to a range of form and genre through high-quality texts that broaden children’s reading experiences, help them to develop opinions and tastes, and encourage them to be reflective about their own reading habits.
+Our wider reading curriculum aims to deliver a balance between teaching reading skills and reading strategies in line with the National Curriculum, with the ultimate goal of children gaining increasingly complex comprehension of a text.
+In developing reading for comprehension, our curriculum exposes children to a range of form and genre through high quality texts that broaden children’s reading experiences, help them to develop opinions and tastes, and be reflective about their own reading habits.
 In this way, we aim to create a culture of reading that inspires, motivates and equips children as they move on to the next stage of their education and beyond.

 At St John’s Walham Green we aim to provide our children with a high-quality education in writing that will develop their ability to write with fluency and to master the mechanics of writing, therefore equipping them with fundamental skills, imperative in their continued education and life beyond.
 As an integral part of our curriculum, we intend to contribute to the development of children as thinkers and learners, instilling a love of and true interest in writing.

 The National Curriculum summarises two dimensions in which it believes children should be competent: transcription and composition.
-All pupils, from Early Years to Year 6, are given many opportunities to develop their skill and knowledge equally, creatively and imaginatively, both inside and outside of the classroom.
+All pupils, from Early Years to Year 6, are given many opportunities to develop their skill and knowledge, creatively and imaginatively, both inside and outside of the classroom.
 These opportunities include writing for purpose, and across diverse and authentic audiences.
 It is our intention that the curriculum is inclusive and accessible to all groups of children in our school.